engchina/oci-textgrad/README.md

 We have prepared a couple of tutorials to get you started with TextGrad.
 The order of this tutorial is what we would recommend to follow for a beginner.
-You can run them directly in Google Colab by clicking on the links below (but you need an OpenAI/Anthropic key to run the LLMs).
+You can run them directly in Google Colab by clicking on the links below (but you need to configure OCI Generative AI to run the LLMs).

 <div align="center">